RomanLut/hx-esp32-cam-fpv/doc/building_gs_image_ubuntu.md

 For notebook, it starts from building live USB flash drive.
 If you want to run image on the existing system, just skip first steps.

 For Raspberry Pi, follow these steps https://ubuntu.com/tutorials/how-to-install-ubuntu-desktop-on-raspberry-pi-4#1-overview to prepare Ubuntu SD card.
+Then jump to "Install required packages" step.

 External Wifi card which supports monitor mode and injection is still required (rtl8812ua, ar9271).